ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ### 1. Quality Control of RNA-Seq Samples <a name="quality_control"></a>

 Quality-related issues generally arise during sequencing or library preparation.
 These include: low confidence bases, PCR artifacts, sequence-specific bias, sequence contamination, untrimmed adapters, 3’/5’ positional bias.
 Running quality checks can help avoid problems that would occur during genome alignment.
-Few quality-related problems can be corrected.
-Some cannot be corrected, but being aware of them can help us interpret results cautiously.

 FASTQC is a Java program that performs multiple quality checks on tens of millions of reads in a few minutes.
 It reports and helps visualize information on base content and quality, k-mer content, presence of ambiguous bases, overrepresented sequences, duplicates etc.

-Add FASTQC to your path, if not yet added to the configuration file.
+Add FASTQC to your path.
 Navigate to your working directory: rna_seq_dge_analysis and then run this command.

 The following command produces a quality report for a single sample: